trn86/CCA175-Exam-Preparation/README.md

 # CCA175-Exam-Preparation

-Recently i cleared my CCA175 Soark and Hadoop Developer Certification.
+Recently i cleared my CCA175 Spark and Hadoop Developer Certification.
 I had a good time going through the learning journey to passing the exam.

 Required Skills

 Transform, Stage, and Store
 Convert a set of data values in a given format stored in HDFS into new data values or a new data format and write them into HDFS.
 •	Load data from HDFS for use in Spark applications
 •	Write the results back into HDFS using Spark
 •	Read and write files in a variety of file formats
-•	Perform standard extract, transform, load (ETL) processes on data using the Spark API Data Analysis
+•	Perform standard extract, transform, load (ETL) processes on data using the Spark API

+Data Analysis

 Use Spark SQL to interact with the metastore programmatically in your applications.
 Generate reports by using queries against loaded data.
 •	Use metastore tables as an input source or an output sink for Spark applications
 •	Understand the fundamentals of querying datasets in Spark